SalomePlatform/smesh/doc/salome/gui/SMESH/input/copy_mesh.rst

 Copy Mesh
 *********

 A mesh can be created by copying a part of or the whole other mesh.
+There are two modes of the operation:

+* copy mesh elements only;
+* copy mesh definition to another geometry.
+This mode can be used only if the source mesh is based on geometry.
+It is supposed that the new geometry is a modified geometry of the source mesh.

 *To make a copy of a mesh:*